FSE-Class-Project/xrp-telegram-bot/FAQ.md

 - Transaction details (amount, recipient, timestamp)
 - Link to view on XRP Ledger explorer

-### Q: Can I cancel a transaction after sending?
+### Q: Can I cancel a transaction?
+**A:** **It depends on timing:**

+✅ **Before Network Submission:**
+- Use `/cancel` command during transaction setup
+- Click "❌ Cancel" or "NO" buttons in confirmation prompts
+- Full cancellation support until you confirm "YES"

+❌ **After Network Submission:**
+- XRP Ledger transactions are **irreversible** once submitted to the network
+- Network confirmation takes ~3-5 seconds on both TestNet and MainNet
+- No cancellation possible once blockchain processing begins

-**A:** No. XRP Ledger transactions are **irreversible** once confirmed.
-Always double-check the recipient address and amount before confirming.
+💡 **Real-World Note:** On MainNet, the cancellation window is extremely brief (seconds) compared to TestNet's leisurely interaction time.
+Always double-check recipient address and amount before final confirmation.

 ## 📊 Price & History